Skip to main content

 Limits on Deputy Decision-Making

 Deputies do not have unlimited powers.
+Some decisions require prior approval from the Court of Deputies do not have unlimited powers.
 Some decisions require prior approval from the Court of Protection or are not allowed at all.

 Common limitations include:

-• Selling a property – this usually requires court permission, especially if it’s the person’s main home.
+• Selling a property – this usually requires Court permission, especially if it’s the person’s main home.

-• Making large gifts – deputies cannot make substantial financial gifts without applying to the court.
+• Making large gifts – Deputies cannot make substantial financial gifts without applying to the Court.

-• Changing a will – deputies cannot create or amend a will unless authorised by the court.
+• Changing a Will – Deputies cannot create or amend a Will unless authorised by the Court.

-• Making decisions based on personal beliefs – deputies must remain neutral and act in the person’s best interests, not their own.
+• Making decisions based on personal beliefs – Deputies must remain neutral and act in the person’s best interests, not their own.

 These restrictions are in place to protect vulnerable individuals and ensure decisions are fair, reasonable, and legally sound.
 Deputies should always seek professional advice if they are unsure about what they can or cannot do.